 Apple Music: Are there any alternatives?

 The obvious alternatives include: Spotify, Google Play Music, and Tidal.
-Each of these services allow you to not only stream music but also keep listening when offline, though you'll need to be paid subscribers for access to offline-listening as well as other premium features.
+Each of these services allow you to not only stream music but also keep listening when offline, though you'll need a paid subscription for access to offline-listening as well as other premium features.
 You can learn more about all these services by checking out the following Pocket-lint round-ups for each: